surmwill/recycler_unity/README.md

 ```
 public void RemoveRangeAtIndex(int index, int count, FixEntries fixEntries)
 ```
 Removes a range of entries starting from the given index.
-Existing entries will be shifted - equivalent behavior to removing from a list.
+Existing entries' indices will be shifted - equivalent behavior to removing from a list.
 - `index:` the index to start removal at
 - `count:` the number of entries to remove
 - `fixEntries:` if we are removing from the visible window of entries, then extra room will be created, pulling entries in.
 This defines how and what entries will move to fill up the new space.